 The system now operates in automatic mode.

 After you go through these steps, the control panel may go through the programming.
-All of your settings should be held there so you’ll have to just hit enter through it (or you can make any adjustments that you need) and get the unit to the main screen (“Switched to off, hours of protection” or “system” is flashing.)
-Additionally, you will need to reconnect your WIFI if your router is not backed up by the generator
+All of your settings should be held there so you’ll have to just hit ENTER through it (or you can make any adjustments that you need) until you return to the main screen (“Switched to off, hours of protection” or “system” is flashing.)
+Additionally, you will need to reconnect your Wi-Fi if your router is not backed up by the generator

-No. Our Generac home backup generators are designed to run on one fuel source.
-They are factory set to run on natural gas, however; at the time of installation, your generator can be reconfigured to run on liquid propane.
+A: NO. Our Generac backup generators are designed to run on one fuel source.
+They are factory-set to run on natural gas, however; at the time of installation, your generator can be reconfigured to run on liquid propane.

-We recommend at least 250 gallons for our Generac automatic standby units.
-However, every home is different, and so is every installation and set-up.
-We recommend that you get a free in-home assessment to help determine the best set up for your needs.
-In-Home Assessments are available to you at no charge, with no obligation, and no pressure.
+A: We recommend at least 250 gallons for our Generac automatic standby units.
+However, every property is different, and so is every installation and set-up.
+We recommend that you get a free in-home assessment to help determine the best solution for your needs.
+In-home assessments are available to you at no charge, with no obligation, and no pressure.

-If you’re interested in an automatic home standby generator, you should work with a licensed electrician/installer, like Generator Authority, to determine the proper transfer switch.
-They will evaluate your specific needs and make a recommendation that fits your budget.
-During your consultation you will receive the personalized attention and detailed evaluation you need to find a solution that works for your need.
+A: If you’re interested in an automatic home standby generator let your technician know and we can determine the proper transfer switch to use for your unique situation.
+We will evaluate your specific needs and make a recommendation that fits your budget.
+During your consultation, you will receive the personalized attention and detailed evaluation you need to find a solution that works for your need.